photonle/discord-bot/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest ideas for Photon
+about: Suggest ideas for the bot
 title: ''
 labels: feature
 assignees: ''